alpha-mo/MohamadOjail/readme.md

 this is just a test to see how Github profiles look like.

-Skills: Java, Javascript, HTML, CSS, SCSS, REACT
+Skills: Java, Javascript, HTML, CSS, SCSS, REACT, C#

 - 🌱 I’m currently learning JavaScript, REACT
 - 📫 How to reach me: https://ojail.online